rancher/rke2/developer-docs/upgrading_kubernetes.md

 ### RKE2 Packaging

 Along with creating a new RKE2 release, we need to trigger a new build of the associated RPM.
 These are found in the [rke2-packaging](https://github.com/rancher/rke2-packaging) repository.
 We need to create a new release here and the process is nearly identical to the above steps.
+The Drone (CI) process that builds the release itself can be monitored [here](https://drone-publish.rancher.io/rancher/rke2-packaging/).

 * Click "Releases"
 * Click "Draft new release"